Boulton's Birds - Part Six

 To return to this page use your back button.

 I estimate that Carlton Ware's PARROT pattern was introduced in 1925, at the same time as Stork & Bamboo, which I discussed in my previous article.
-Interviews I conducted with some of those who were employed at the Carlton Works during the 1920s and 1930s revealed that new patterns and ranges were introduced twice yearly.
-This will have kept designers, modellers, and engravers very busy.
+Interviews I conducted with people who were employed at the Carlton Works during the 1920s and 1930s revealed that new patterns and ranges were introduced twice yearly.
+This would have kept designers, modellers, and engravers extremely busy.

-Sometimes, the black printed variants of the pattern were painted underglaze, while other times they were decorated with on-glaze enamels.
-Below are two more examples.
+Sometimes the black printed variants of the pattern were painted underglaze, while at other times they were decorated with on-glaze enamels.
+Below are two further examples.

 To return to this page use your back button.